A Perfect Slice of Wenatchee

 gazed at the two from the window in a nearby packing shed.

-A short from my short story book Free Pecan Pie and Other Chick Stories.
+A piece from my short story book Free Pecan Pie and Other Chick Stories.
 Suitable for all ages.
 Paperback & Kindle.
+Published by iUniverse.
 Amazon and other Internet bookstores.